Pro4all-Cloud-Services/e2e-challange-vanilla/README.md

 ### Run the tests

-1. In one terminal (if you dont have the app running already):
+1. In one terminal (if you don't have the app running already):

    `npm run dev`